youssef-mansor/TheAgentCompany/README.md

 ```

 where `/utils/init.sh` is the script you must run to initialize the task environment,
-`/utils/eval.py` is the script to run the evaluation, and
+`/utils/eval.py` is the entrypoint to run the grading functions, and
-`/instruction/task.md` is the task instruction for your agent.
+`/instruction/task.md` is the task instruction for the examinee, i.e. your agent.

 #### Benchmark with OpenHands